binkley/kotlin-rational/README.md

 # Kotlin Rational

-An immutable, infinite-precision Rational (ratio, fraction) class for Kotlin
+An immutable, infinite-precision `Rational` (ratio, fraction) class for Kotlin

-This code is "finger exercise", largely demonstrating Kotlin operator overloading, and writing clear, concise, clean Kotlin.
-It also explores the impact of `NaN` (which is extensive).
+This code is a "finger exercise", largely demonstrating Kotlin operator overloading, and writing clear, concise, clean Kotlin.
+It also explores the impact of `NaN` (which is extensive) rather than raising an error on division by zero.

 ## Design choices